 To: Nevada's Governor, Nevada Bureau of Land Management, Nevada Division of Minerals, The Entire Nevada Legislature, and the 17 County Commissions of Nevada

-Save Nevada's Water, Ban Fracking In Nevada
+Save Nevada's Water: Ban Fracking In Nevada

-Pass Legislation in the state of Nevada banning the practice of hydraulic fracturing in the extraction of natural gas and oil, and/or convince the administrators within The Nevada Bureau of Land Management and Nevada Division of Minerals with the power to stop the gas and oil companies from fracking Nevada and deny further permits to Noble Energy and others whom seek permits for similar purposes.
-But don't just wait for the petition, give the powers that be a piece of your mind.
+Pass Legislation in the state of Nevada, at all levels of government, banning the practice of hydraulic fracturing in the extraction of natural gas and oil.
+We would like to convince the administrators within The Nevada Bureau of Land Management and Nevada Division of Minerals with the power to stop the gas and oil companies from fracking Nevada, to deny any further permits to Noble Energy and other corporations whom seek permits for similar purposes.
+Please don't just wait for the petition, give the powers that be a piece of your mind.

 Why is this important?

 Hydraulic Fracturing is the process by which thousands of gallons of water per minute and various chemicals including known carcinogens are injected underground at high pressures to break up rock to release natural gas and oil for extraction.
 This process is not the only way the gas and oil companies drill for gas and oil.
 It is just that this process releases more oil and natural gas in theory.
 The EPA website explains the process and has a subsequent link to an interactive presentation explaining the process in detail presented by National Geographic.